Trustworthy Transfer Learning: A Survey

 \subsubsection{Transferability on Time Series Data}

-A time series is a sequence of observations collected at even intervals of time and ordered chronologically~\shortcite{chatfield2004timeseries}.
-Time series has been extensively applied to model non-stationary data in various high-impact domains, such as weather monitoring~\shortcite{Dish-TS}, financial forecasting~\shortcite{ZhouZZLH20}, and healthcare~\shortcite{ragab2023adatime}.
+A time series is a sequence of observations collected at even intervals of time and ordered chronologically~\cite{chatfield2004timeseries}.
+Time series has been extensively applied to model non-stationary data in various high-impact domains, such as weather monitoring~\cite{Dish-TS}, financial forecasting~\cite{ZhouZZLH20}, and healthcare~\cite{ragab2023adatime}.
 The key challenge in time series analysis lies in characterizing the temporal dependencies and non-stationary (i.e., rapidly changing data distribution over time) of time series data.
-Generally, time series transfer learning involves the following two tasks: time series forecasting~\shortcite{DAIN,LiuWWL22} and classification~\shortcite{VRADA}.
+Generally, time series transfer learning involves the following two tasks: time series forecasting~\cite{DAIN,LiuWWL22} and classification~\cite{VRADA}.

-\begin{definition}[Time Series Transferability for Forecasting \shortcite{DAIN}] Given a target time-series data set with historical observations, time series transferability for forecasting aims to predict future events by utilizing its own historical observations or relevant knowledge from another source domain under temporal distribution shifts. \end{definition}
+\begin{definition}[Time Series Transferability for Forecasting \cite{DAIN}] Given a target time-series data set with historical observations, time series transferability for forecasting aims to predict future events by utilizing its own historical observations or relevant knowledge from another source domain under temporal distribution shifts. \end{definition}